 - Research and evaluation

-Before you can be licensed, you will also need to demonstrate that you have had the required courses in areas related to mental and emotional disorders.
-These hours may be completed as part of your academic program or afterward.
-They must comprise all of the following:
+Before you can be licensed, you will also need to demonstrate that you have taken the required coursework in areas related to mental and emotional disorders.
+These course hours may be completed as part of your academic program or afterward.
+They must include the following:

 Practicum and Internship

-While enrolled in graduate studies, you will need to complete both a practicum and an internship.
-The current requirement is that the practicum be at least 100 hours with at least 40 hours of direct client contact.
-The internship must be at least 600 hours with at least 240 hours of direct client contact.
-(Internships begun before September 30, 1997, though, have less stringent requirements.)
+Counseling graduate students must complete a practicum and an internship.
+The practicum must be at least 100 hours, with at least 40 including direct client contact.
+The internship must be at least 600 hours, with at least 240 hours of direct client contact.

-At the end of your internship, your supervisor will evaluate you and mail the rating form to the board.
+At the end of your internship, your supervisor will evaluate you and mail a rating form to the board.

-Here is a link to the application forms for Counselor Trainee (CT), Professional Counselor (PC), and Professional Clinical Counselor (PCC): Click Here.
-Candidates can visit the information page for the license sought in order to download forms and/ or submit a contact form to the license coordinator.
+Candidates can visit the information page for their prospective license to download forms and submit a contact form to the license coordinator.

 Criminal Background Checks

-In order to be registered or credentialed at any level, you must complete a criminal background check through both the BCI and FBI.
-You should download the appropriate form and take it to the police or motor vehicle department or to a web check vendor.
+To be registered or credentialed at any level, you must complete a criminal background check through both the Bureau of Criminal Investigation and the FBI.
+To do so, download the appropriate form and take it to the police or motor vehicle department, or a web check vendor.

 You should include one of the following as your reason for needing fingerprints: